Meibomian Gland Expression

 Before the Procedure

-- Warm compresses may be applied first
+- Heat may be applied first

 During Manual Expression

-- Examiner uses fingers or paddle instrument
+- Examiner uses fingers, cotton swabs, forceps, or a paddle-like instrument

-- Expresses both upper and lower lids
+- Upper and lower lids may both be treated

 During Device-Assisted Treatment